of Hip Pain

 Hip replacement, also called total hip arthroplasty, is a surgical procedure in which the worn out or damaged surfaces of the hip joint are removed and replaced with new parts.
 The hip is a ball in socket joint.
 The articular cartilage than lines the head of the femur will wear out over time causing extreme pain and difficulty in performing daily activities.
 Once the cartilage has worn out the head of the femur starts to rub against the acetabulum the recommended treatment is to replace the ball and socket joint with a synthetic joint made of titanium and ceramic.
 Aligning the ball and socket with your natural biomechanical alignment is critical to achieving a natural feeling hip.
 Kinomatic VR allows your surgeon to perfectly align your hip to achieve a hip that feels so natural you’ll forget you ever had surgery.

 Traditional hip replacement offers a cookie cutter approach to surgery.
-Alignment is based on the surgeons calculations done during surgery.
-With Kinomatic surgical planning your surgeon will plan out every detail of your surgery with unmatched precision to create a custom surgical template.
-If you surgically repaired hip is rotated too far internally or externally you can end up with hip impingment or hip dislocation.
+Alignment is based on the surgeons calculations during surgery.
+With Kinomatic Custom Surgical Planning, your surgeon will plan out every detail of your surgery with unmatched precision to create a custom surgical template.
+If your surgically repaired hip is rotated too far internally or externally you can end up with hip impingement or hip dislocation.
 Kinomatic VR allows your surgeon to determine the optimal hip orientation before surgery.
-Kinomatic surgical planning takes out the guess work, and helps your surgeon achieve the best possible outcome.How It Works
+Kinomatic surgical planning takes out the guess work, and helps your surgeon achieve the best possible outcome, a forgotten hip.How It Works

 Looking for a Kinomatic provider?